rink-turksma/IntunePrepTool/README.md

 - For Local Winget options in the GUI.
 First test Winget..
 Open Powershell as Admin and run something like winget list vlc and accept agreement.
   (For packages this isn't an issue.)
 - Be sure to setup Powershell execution policy to unrestricted: Set-ExecutionPolicy Unrestricted
 - Donwload latest MSI file.
-(Unattended MSI file) Run as admin.
+(Unattended MSI file) Run as admin. / or use "winget install rink-turksma.IntunePrepTool" (as Admin)
 - Make sure to open file properties and 'Unblock file' for: "C:\Program Files (x86)\IntunePrepTool\IntunePrepTool.exe" and "C:\Program Files (x86)\IntunePrepTool\IntuneWinAppUtil.exe"
 - Run IntunePrepTool as Administrator.
 - In the first Tab - Config: Select the New / Clear button.
 - Then you can select Customer name, Log Folder target, Package folder (Local) and TenantURL.
 - Click Save.
+(Settings are saved in: "C:\Program Files (x86)\IntunePrepTool\config_customerinfo.csv")
 - Now select the newly created customer also in the tab - Config.
 - For EXE, MSI and Winget it should be clear how to use this.
 - After creating the Intunewin package you will get the option to upload a logo.
 (This is mandatory for the upload to Intune option) Select a PNG file.